 Note 1.
-These inputs may be connected to either VDD or Vss.
+These inputs may be connected to either VDD or VSS.
 However, the preferred level is shown.

-- These open drain outputs cannot be connected to VDD directly.
-They can only be connected to VDD or 5V via a resistor. - These open drain outputs should not be connected to Vss directly.
-For reduced current consumption during sleep, when unused, these outputs should be connected to Vss via a resistor. - These open drain outputs are driven low when the single-wire CAN channel is not selected.
-Therefore, they can be left unconnected if unused.
+- SLEEP input has internal pull-up to VDD enabled by default.
+Therefore, it can be left unconnected. - These open drain outputs cannot be connected to VDD directly.
+They can only be connected to VDD or 5V via a resistor. - 4.
+This open drain output should not be connected to Vss directly.
+For reduced current consumption during sleep, when unused, this output should be connected to Vss via a resistor.